mirix/factual_chatbot/README.md

 Uncensored models also “reason” a bit better.
 As do humans.

-The Q8 quants can be run with under 16GB of RAM and the with 10, with vanilla LLAMA CPP, if you keep the context length within reason.
+The Q8 quants can be run with under 16GB of RAM and the Q4 with 10, on vanilla LLAMA CPP, if you keep the context length within reason.